dukjjang/codex-cli.nvim/README.md

 - Pane detection searches the current tmux session and looks for a `codex` process in the pane's child process tree.
+- If no tmux pane is found, Codex CLI starts in the configured UI mode.
 - Buffers auto-reload on focus/enter/cursor hold via `checktime`.

 ## Troubleshooting